 Ranbir Kapoor & Alia Bhatt Don't Want To Become Like Saif-Kareena & John-Bipasha!

-Ever since Alia Bhatt and Ranbir Kapoor have made their affair possible, fans have been waiting to see their on-screen chemistry in Ayan Mukerji's much ambitious project, Brahmastra.
-Off late, rumours suggested things are not well between the Brahmastra duos, hence, they have declined a few projects, which were offered to them to do together!
+Ever since Alia Bhatt and Ranbir Kapoor made their affair public, fans have been waiting to see their on-screen chemistry in Ayan Mukerji's much ambitious project, Brahmastra.
+Off late, rumours suggest things are not well between the Brahmastra duo; hence, they have declined a few projects, which were offered to them, to do together!

-However, a source close to the couple reveals the real reason behind why Alia and Ranbir don't want to collaborate much for projects before the release of Brahmastra.
-"Of course they get offers to work together all the time.
+However, a source close to the couple reveals the real reason behind why Alia and Ranbir don't want to collaborate much for projects before Brahmastra's release.
+"Of course, they get offers to work together all the time.
 But they don't want to become like Dharmendra-Hema Malini, Bipasha-John or Saif-Kareena.
 These couples were so visible to the public in real life that the audience rejected their efforts to be seen together on screen," reveals the source.

 Recently, Alia had also admitted that she and Ranbir don't need to work together to spend time with each other.
 She was quoted as saying, "Work is work, and our personal life won't be carried on the sets.
 While shooting for Brahmastra, we discuss only the shots and scenes.
 We don't need to sign films together to spend time together."